2014 Moscow Victory Day Parade: Simultaneous Crimean parades

-Parades occurred in 23 major Russian cities, including the newly incorporated federal city of Sevastopol, which was annexed by Russia (along with the rest of Crimea) in March 2014.
+Parades occurred in 22 major Russian cities, and the newly incorporated federal city of Sevastopol, which was annexed by Russia (along with the rest of Crimea) in March 2014.
 Sevastopol also celebrated the 70th anniversary of its liberation from Nazi Germany in May 1944.
 This year the Crimean Hero City of Kerch also held its first holiday parade, and also celebrated the 70th anniversary of its liberation from Nazi Germany on April 11, 1944.
 The Sevastopol parade saw the Black Sea Fleet parade for the first time independently of the Ukrainian Navy.
 Putin also attended a fleet review on the city where he delivered an address.

 Aside from these, 50 more cities and towns in Russia planned to hold joint civil/military parades in honor of the celebrations.